 Our hospital in Luxor sees thousands of animals every year.
 Many are treated for serious, life threatening conditions, often due to neglect or lack of understanding that animals feel pain.

-Our hospital is open 7 days a week (Friday is open for emergencies only).
+Our hospital is open seven days a week (Friday is open for emergencies only).
 We treat all animals but the majority of our patients are working donkey and horses.

 Free veterinary treatment

-Stables for horses and donkeys so they can recieve treatment and recover
+Stables for horses and donkeys so they can receive treatment and recover

 Washing facilities for showering animals to remove dirt that can increase rubbing from tack